 The army of Prince Bethlen Gábor was more successful in 1623.
 They were able to take Holics Castle, imposing great damage while doing so.
 The Transylvanian prince moved on from Holics and surrounded the Czech city of Hodonin where he was forcing General Montecuccoli to plead for peace.

 As a result of the Second Treaty of Vienna in 1624, the western part of the Upper Lands of Hungary returned to the Habsburgs, so Holics had to be ceded, too.
 The place winded up in the Habsburgs’ hands in 1736 and they used it as their summer resort until 1919.
-Now, the buildings are being renovated from European funds.
+Now, the buildings are being renovated with European funds.

 Here is a short, silent aerial video of the huge castle: